MetaAstronaut/vadim-group-website-v2/src/content/pages/home-repairs.md

 Explore the main service categories below to quickly find the type of repair you need

 ## Interior Repairs & Drywall Services
-Clean, precise interior repair work that restores the look and comfort of your home.
+Clean, precise interior repair work that restores the look and comfort of your home

 ### Drywall Repair & Installation
 - Small holes, cracks, texture matching